 You must important understand which sorts of rewards appeal to which sorts of customers.

-If your customers buy from you on a weekly or monthly basis, then it's logical that your referral incentives include account credits and discounts off future purchases.
+If your customers buy from you on a weekly or monthly basis, then it's logical that your refer-a-friend incentives include account credits and discounts off future purchases.
 But if they aren't regular customers, then those types of rewards would likely not appeal to them.
 Instead, a better approach might be to reward them with something of immediate value.
 You might think about providing access to not-yet-released products, or giving out gift cards.

 So, the first step is to know your customers well so you can give them sufficient motive to refer your brand to their friends.
 Your referral incentives should also provide immediate, tangible value, else your program won't succeed.